chef/automate/components/automate-chef-io/content/docs/default-policies.md

 # Default Policies in Chef Automate

-This page provides an in-depth look at each of Chef Automate's default policies and the specific endpoints they protect.
+This page provides an in-depth look at each of Chef Automate's IAM v1 default policies and the specific endpoints they protect.

 ## Configuration Management